kreczko/give-it-an-alphatwirl/CONTRIBUTING.md

  - README.md: documentation which explains what this example is about and how to run it

 Optionally the example may contain:
- - `data` folder containing one or more input files
+ - `data` folder containing one or more input files no bigger than 20 MB

  If the example produces output, it has to be written to the `output` folder in the path of the example.